 [6] you can now bring the D-gain variable into play.
 Increasing D-gain should allow you to have higher values of I-gain and P-gain, before instability occurs.
 Higher values should mean that the robot effectively stiffens up about the setpoint angle, and doesn't wander or vibrate at that point.

 This method is empirical, as there is no steadfast way of arriving at the PID gain values.
-Once you have determined the three gain numbers, they can then be entered into the robots code, in the table of definitions near the start.
+Once you have determined the three gain numbers, they can then be entered into the code in the table of definitions.